Clerk of the Closet

+A Clerk of the Closet is a member of the clergy within the United Kingdom who is appointed to minister to the monarch of the United Kingdom.

+The ‘closet’ comes from the original name of the Royal Chapel.

 The College of Chaplains of the Ecclesiastical Household of the Sovereign of the United Kingdom is under the Clerk of the Closet, an office dating from 1437.
-It is normally held by a diocesan bishop, who may, however, remain in office after leaving his see.
-The current Clerk is James Newcome, Bishop of Carlisle.
+It is normally held by a diocesan bishop of the Church of England, who may, however, remain in office after leaving his see.
+In 2025 the current Clerk is Richard Jackson, Bishop of Hereford.